Root Canal Treatments

-If the pulp/tooth or surrounding tissue has been severely damaged or inflamed due to deep decay, infection, a filling cracking or leaking, or if you've suffered a dental accident/trauma you may require endodtic treatment which will remove the bacteria and irritants from the root canals allowing the surrounding tissue to heal itself and bring it back to normal function.
+If the pulp/tooth or surrounding tissue has been severely damaged or inflamed due to deep decay, infection, a cracked or leaking restoration, or if you've suffered a dental accident/trauma you may require endodontic treatment which will remove the bacteria and irritants from the root canals allowing the surrounding tissue to heal itself and bring it back to normal function.

-Endodontic treatment salvages your natural tooth, therefore if the treatment has been done to a high technical standard, the tooth properly restored, good hygiene care and regular check-ups by there is a 95% chance that the tooth will be retained for many years and perhaps even a lifetime.
+Endodontic treatment salvages your natural tooth, therefore if the treatment has been done to a high technical standard, the tooth properly restored, and good oral hygiene care and regular check-ups are maintained, there is a 95% chance that the tooth will be retained for many years and perhaps even a lifetime.

 We take the greatest of care to ensure you are comfortable and relaxed during your treatment.
 Often, a local anaesthetic is administered so that the endodontic treatment can be carried out with no painful side effects.
 After your treatment, once the local anaesthetic wears off, you may experience some discomfort, but this can often be managed with over-the-counter pain-relief medications.